Wollivan/SquadronLeader/advanced_rules.md

 ## Barrel Roll rule

-This rule rewards expertly skills pilots who can maneuver their plane into just the right place in the sky!
+This rule seperates the timid from the bold!

 - During the move phase a player may declare they are executing a Barrel Roll and execute either the 2 or 3 cost maneuver, but instead of orienting their plane along the new axis, their token will not rotate at all, and be traveling in the same direction.
 - The speed cost for a Barrel roll is twice whatever number is on the template (2 maneuver costs 4, 3 maneuver costs 6)